aws/awsui-documentation/components/segmented-control.md

 # Segmented control (SegmentedControl)

-Enables users to toggle between different ways a piece of content or data are formatted on the page.
+With a segmented control, users can toggle between different ways of formatting a piece of content or data.